 “The Knight moves 1, 2 Boom.
 The Queen can go anywhere.”

 The enacting helped him remember the rules.
-Father and Son would strike each other with the sword after a conquest: “King takes Knight.
+Father and Son stuck each other with the sword after each conquest: “King takes Knight.
 ChArge!”

 The morning instead detoured to the Barney in Spanish that’s been partly responsible for the recent stream of Latin American songs and numbers out of the little guy’s mouth.
 Then came the chess.